User Module

 def generate_slowplot_PlotLayoutOverride(request:slowlette.Request):

-request.abort() # stop propagation, in order not to be handled by SlowDash (no aggregation)
+request.abort() # stop propagation to avoid being handled by SlowDash (no aggregation)

 layout = {